 March Madness Live

-There's an app that carries all of the games that would otherwise air on CBS, TBS, TNT and truTV in one convenient place.
-That would be the NCAA March Madness Live offering, which is accessible both through a website and a downloadable app available for many different devices.
+There's an app that carries all of the games that would otherwise air on CBS.
+That would be the NCAA March Madness Live offering, which is accessible both through a website and a downloadable app that’s compatible with many different devices.

 What platforms does the March Madness app worth with?